-- Start planning now! - Work hard to get the best grades possible. - Take classes that match your high school's list of NCAA courses.
-The NCAA Eligibility Center will use only approved core courses to certify your initial eligibility. - You can access and print your high school's list of NCAA courses - ✓ At www.eligibilitycenter.org - ✓ Click the NCAA College-Bound Student-Athlete link to enter and then - ✓ Click on the "Resources" tab at the top - ✓ Select "U.S. Students" where you will find the link for the list of NCAA courses
+- · Start planning now! - Work hard to get the best grades possible. - Take classes that match your high school's list of NCAA courses.
+The NCAA Eligibility Center will use only approved core courses to certify your initial eligibility.
+(See below on how to access this list.) - If you fall behind, use summer school sessions before graduation to catch up.